segmentio/segment-docs/src/getting-started/use-cases/setup.md

 7. (Optional:) Click **Connect More** and repeat steps 2 through 6 to add more sources.

 > info "Adding a warehouse as a souce"
 > If you connect a warehouse as a source, Segment automatically creates a Profiles destination that shows up in the **Connect your data** tab.
-Segment requires this destination to create profiles from your warehouse.
+Do not delete this destination, as Segment requires this destination to create profiles from your warehouse.

 > info "Cloud object sources"
 > If you connect a cloud object source, you'll need to create a warehouse to sync profiles into Segment.
 For more information, see [Cloud Sources](/docs/connections/sources/about-cloud-sources/).